Scotland’s Oldest Bridges.

 Pylon.
 An architectural decorative column, standing free, usually tapered; they are often placed at four corners of a bridge, like small obelisks.
 Willam Adam favoured this decoration.

 Refuge.
 A recess or bay in the parapet providing safety to pedestrians.
-On 16th century bridges it was usually built above a pier and cutwater.
-Usually, this is a 16th century feature. ( Fig.5)
+On 16th century bridges it was usually built above a pier and cutwater. ( Fig.5)

 Rib.
 An arch ring projecting beneath the main arch soffit.
 Constructed in advance (to economise on centering), several separated ribs would create the arch structure and then spanning stones would be laid transversely across them.
 Usually, this is a 16th century feature.

 Rubble.
 Rough hewn stone, often dressed in the quarry.
-It is usually qualified by dressing, coursing and shape.
-The crudest building option is undressed uncoursed random rubble .
+Sometimes ‘field stone’ could be used.
+Rubble is usually qualified by surface-facing, coursing and shape.
+The crudest building option is un-faced, uncoursed random rubble .
 The most refined is tooled, coursed and squared rubble .
-Squared (as opposed to random) rubble is crudely shaped, often with a hammer or pitching chisel.
-Dressings may be pitch faced (very rough), or perhaps stugged with a pointing chisel.
-More decorative tooled dressings are less common on bridges.
-Rubble mortar joints are wide, unlike those of ashlar masonry.
-The masonry may be completely un-coursed or laid in courses of stones of approximately the same height.
-An alternative is a brought-to-course arrangement which has courses about 15 inches high. each course containing haphazardly laid stones.
-In cross section, there were usually three leaves in a wall (see above).
+Squared (as opposed to random) rubble is crudely shaped, often with a hammer or pitching chisel (see Scabbling), and mortar joints are wide unlike those of ashlar masonry.
+The squared blocks are sometimes of different sizes.
+Random rubble, in contrast, is stone of various shapes and sizes roughly fashioned with a masons’ hammer to minimise the mortar spacing .
+It is almost always uncoursed although a rare alternative is a brought-to-course arrangement which has courses about 15 inches high, each course containing haphazardly laid stones.
+There is sometimes a complete absence of any face-dressing, but rubble is usually pitch-faced (very rough), or perhaps punched (Scots: stugged) with a pointing chisel.
+More refined finishings than this are seldom seen on ancient Scottish bridges.

 Rustication.
 Decorative treatment of finely cut ashlar.
-This is seldom seen on older Scottish bridges, because ashlar itself was not common on bridges prior to the 19th century.
+This is seldom seen on older Scottish bridges because ashlar itself was less common before the 19th century.
 Rustication is a Renaissance decoration in which the facing surface of the stone is tooled to emphasise the square-block pattern.
 The simplest form is ’smooth-faced’ in which the edges are chamfered back to profile the interface between stones.
 A more pronounced ‘banded’ version of this is also seen.
 Droving, stugging or pitch-facing of each block face is common, frequently with flat margins.
 Diamond and Prism rustication is sometimes seen on 19th century bridges.
 Vermiculation is a pattern of dense irregular lines akin to worm tracks, also surrounded by flat margins.

 Scabbling.
-The process of roughly squaring blocks of stone using a mason’s hammer.
+The process of roughly squaring blocks of stone using a mason’s hammer our pitch chisel.
 Usually done at the quarry prior to transport. (see Rubble)

 Segmental Arch.
 An arch is the shape of a segment of a circle rather than a full semicircle.